makezurich/makezurich-hardware-intro/README.md

 To connect the Murata board to the Nano you can use the [TODO]() hardware adapter.

+To get your data from TTN, see [#MakeZurich software intro](https://github.com/make-zurich/makezurich-software-intro).

 ## Arduino Uno
 The [Arduino Uno](https://store.arduino.cc/arduino-uno-rev3) is a microcontroller.